The Sender and The Sent

 Ezekiel’s Prophecy and the Sons of Righteousness

-But the Levitical priests, the sons of Zadok, who kept charge of My sanctuary when the children of Israel went astray from Me — they shall come near to Me to minister to Me, and they shall stand before Me to offer Me the fat and the blood, declares the Sovereign Yahuah.
+But the Levitical priests, the sons of Zadok, who kept charge of My sanctuary when the children of Israel went astray from Me—they shall come near to Me to minister to Me, and they shall stand before Me to offer Me the fat and the blood, declares the Sovereign Yahuah.
 (Ezekiel 44:15)

 The Bloodline That Did Not Matter

-So when Hebrews declares Yahushua to be a priest, a fundamental question arises: how?
+So when Hebrews declares Yahushua to be a priest, a fundamental question arises: How?
 He was not from Levi.

-Hebrews 7:15–16 gives the answer plainly: another priest arises in the likeness of Melchizedek, one who has become a priest “not on the basis of a legal requirement concerning bodily descent, but by the power of an indestructible life.”
+Hebrews 7:15–16 gives the answer plainly.
+Another priest arises in the likeness of Melchizedek, one who has become a priest “not on the basis of a legal requirement concerning bodily descent, but by the power of an indestructible life.”

-The author does not try to make Yahushua a Levite.
+This is the author’s answer to the genealogy question.
+He does not try to make Yahushua a Levite.
+He does not argue for a loophole in the Torah’s tribal requirements.
 He says the entire framework has changed.
-The Levitical priesthood was based on physical descent.
+The Levitical priesthood was based on physical descent—you were born into it.
 The Melchizedek priesthood is based on something else entirely: the power of a life that cannot be destroyed.
-And who gave him that life?
-Who appointed him?
-Psalm 110:4 answers: Yahuah.
-The Father swore the oath.
-The Father established the order.
-The Father chose the priest.

 Three Garments and the Priesthood That Changed Hands